ver 4.6.5 for GPU gives incorrect results

 The previous use of implicit solvent on GPU was totally reliant upon the OpenMM interface, which is no longer supported.
 It would be nice if the implicit code could be made more robust and work with GPU, but at present there are no developers with time to do it.
 There have been a number of discussions about this, but time is limited and implicit + GPU is a very low priority.
 We should probably just issue a fatal error in mdrun if anyone tries to do this.

-#6 Updated by Thomas Geenen over 2 years ago
+#6 Updated by Thomas Geenen almost 3 years ago

 The gromacs runs that gave the wrong results where performed on our system.